-The increase in contract liabilities at 31 December 2020 and 2019 was mainly due to the increase in short-term advances from customers in relation to the sale of edible collagen sausage casings at the end of year.
+The increase in contract liabilities as at 31 December 2021 and 2020 was mainly due to the increase in short-term advances from customers in relation to the sale of edible collagen sausage casings at the end of year.

 (b) Other payables are non-trade, unsecured and non-interest-bearing and are normally settled on terms of 60 days.